No Final Boss for You

 , which is a special final boss fight that occurs if you've done everything right.

 - In Persona 3, you can simply choose not to fight the final boss and skip the last month of the game, which gives you a "happy" ending with a bad aftertaste.
-Similarly, Persona 4 will deny you of a real closure at two seperate points if you fail to find out the true identity of the serial killer, which can be a Guide Dang It for some.
+Similarly, Persona 4 will deny you any real closure at two separate points if you fail to find out the true identity of the serial killer, which can be a Guide Dang It! for some.

 - The UFO endings for the Silent Hill games do this.
-However, that may be because they are joke endings.
+However, that may be because they are joke endings (and usually take place less than halfway through the game).

 - In the New Game+ of Haunting Ground, you can get a key that will let you get an early ending if you use it on the front gates.
 The ending is actually worth it to watch because you get to see the Big Bad get his comeuppance (and an old crippled man falling downstairs).